10/7/11

 37 degrees, a bit of sun out.
 New Year's Day.

-I am an artistic property lawyer and independent scholar of considerable stature as reflected in my numerous publications and stature as founding editor of Hein's Poetry and Law series and of the Law Library Microform Consortium's Arts-Law-Letters Collections.
+I am an artistic property lawyer and independent scholar of considerable stature as reflected in my numerous publications and my role as founding editor of Hein's Poetry and Law series and of the Law Library Microform Consortium's Arts-Law-Letters Collections.
+I have several dozen scholarly projects I hope to finish before I die.

 The 1980 Bright Moments Creative Music Festival at UMass featured a Pan African Drum Celebration in the Student Union Ballroom.
 Today I changed my calendars.
 For New Year's dinner I had a Marie Callender turkey dinner and it was great, better than Banquet turkey TV dinners which taste gamey.